AluthD/PlanItExerciseAutomation/README.md

   - GlobalUsing.cs

 Test Execution
+-
 Tests can be executed using Test Explorer in Visual Studio or using the command line

 This solution can be further extended to convert tests into a BDD framework using Specflow feature scenarios.

+Reporting Test Failures
+-
+Test failure report will be generated as index.html in the solution.
+It can be opened in the browser to view failed log reports.